 Clicky

-If your engine has trouble running or cuts-out, I have some solutions you can try.
+If your personal watercraft has trouble staying running or is cutting it’s self off or even bogging down, we have some solutions you can try.

-A lot of the time, I find it’s an easy fix, but there are a few things for a few models you need to keep in mind.
-Let me go over the things you can do below.
+A lot of the time it’s easy to fix a PWC that keeps cutting off, but there are a few things for a few models you need to keep in mind.

 4. Clogged fuel injectors/damaged